tomrule007/Highlight-Active-Row/README.md

 When the 'focusout' event fires it starts at the event.target and traverses the DOM in search of a '`<tr>`' parent element.
 If a '`<tr>`' is found it clears the inline style.

+### Limitations

-\*\* Currently has a hard set MAX_DEPTH of 5 which limits how many parents it check before stopping.
+Currently has a hard set MAX_DEPTH of 5 which limits how many parents it check before stopping.
 This should prevent all unnecessary DOM traversing for nodes not connected to a table, but also allow some wiggle room if the input is in a '`<div>`' or two.

 ## Future features